HoldenJC/programming-language-suggester/README.md

 ## Description

-_Website application made to provide user with a questionnaire for them to fill out that will once complete suggest a programming language for them to learn._
+_Website application made to provide user with a questionnaire for them to fill out that will, once complete, suggest a programming language for them to learn._

 ## Setup/Installation Requirements